StanfordGeospatialCenter/Map4Nepal_Resources/ReadMe.md

 ##Mapping4Nepal@Stanford Introductory Workshops
 I'll be updating this page as I schedule new workshops to introduce volunteers to the basics of using the [Humanitarian OpenStreetMap Task Manager](http://tasks.hotosm.org/) and the [Tomnod](http://www.tomnod.com/campaign/nepal_earthquake_2015/map/3f8x29y15) to contribute to relief mapping for Nepal.

-###The first Introduction to OpenStreetMap.org and the Task Manager will be held **TONIGHT, Monday April 27th, from 6pm to 7pm**

 #Basic Information for Contributing **RIGHT NOW**
 ###Working on OpenStreetMap Tasks
 [General Info on the OSM Humanitarian Mapping effort](http://wiki.openstreetmap.org/wiki/2015_Nepal_earthquake): http://wiki.openstreetmap.org/wiki/2015_Nepal_earthquake